AviatrixSystems/Docs/HowTos/tgw_plan.rst

 1. Create AWS TGW
 -------------------------------------------

-In order to use Transit Gateway service, you must first create a Transit Gateway.
+In order to use AWS Transit Gateway service, you must first create a AWS Transit Gateway.

-This step creates a Transit Gateway in a specified region with a specified AWS account, the Aviatrix Controller also automatically creates the `Default_Domain <https://docs.aviatrix.com/HowTos/tgw_faq.html#what-is-the-default-domain>`_, the `Shared_Service_Domain <https://docs.aviatrix.com/HowTos/tgw_faq.html#what-is-the-default-domain>`_ and the `Aviatrix_Edge_Domain <https://docs.aviatrix.com/HowTos/tgw_faq.html#what-is-the-aviatrix-edge-domain>`_ and the corresponding Transit Gateway route tables.
+This step creates a AWS Transit Gateway in a specified region with a specified AWS account, the Aviatrix Controller also automatically creates the `Default_Domain <https://docs.aviatrix.com/HowTos/tgw_faq.html#what-is-the-default-domain>`_, the `Shared_Service_Domain <https://docs.aviatrix.com/HowTos/tgw_faq.html#what-is-the-default-domain>`_ and the `Aviatrix_Edge_Domain <https://docs.aviatrix.com/HowTos/tgw_faq.html#what-is-the-aviatrix-edge-domain>`_ and the corresponding AWS Transit Gateway route tables.

 |create_tgw|